GT4SD/he-compliant-approximation/README.md

 <a href="https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings"><img alt="Doctrings: google" src="https://img.shields.io/badge/doctrings-google-blue"></a>
 </p>

-The **HELA** (Homomorphic Encryption Learnable Approximations) is an open-source library to **accelerate the design of homomorphic encryption compliant neural networks**.
+The **HEnets** is an open-source library to **accelerate the design of homomorphic encryption compliant neural networks**.
 This is possible by:

 * substituting the neural network's modules.
 * customizing the behaviour of approximated modules.